dhermes/bossylobster-blog/content/2017-09-19-python-on-os-x.md

 ### Spinning Wheels

-I recently decided I should be a "good citizen" and provide built Python wheels for a [package][5] of mine.
+I decided I should be a "good citizen" and provide built Python wheels for a [package][5] of mine.
 Along the process, I came across [Matthew Brett][2]'s wonderful [Spinning Wheels][1].